 \section{Introduction}

-The fractional Brownian motion (fBm) is a popular model in financial mathematics, economics and natural sciences.
-As is well known the fBm $B^H$ is the only continuous Gaussian process which is selfsimilar with stationary increments and depending on index $0<H<1$.
+Fractional Brownian motion (fBm) is a popular model in financial mathematics, economics and natural sciences.
+It is well known that the fBm $B^H$ is the only continuous Gaussian process which is self-similar with stationary increments and that depends only on index $0<H<1$.
 Moreover, a fBm with Hurst index $H$ is H\"older up to order $H$.

-For a real mean zero Gaussian process with stationary increments, Orey suggested the following definition of index.
+For a real zero-mean Gaussian process with stationary increments, Orey suggested the following definition of the index.

-\begin{dfn}[see \cite{or}, \cite{rn0}] Let $X$ be a real-valued mean zero Gaussian stochastic process with stationary increments and continuous in quadratic mean.
+\begin{dfn}[see \cite{or}, \cite{rn0}] Let $X$ be a real-valued zero-mean Gaussian stochastic process with stationary increments and continuous in mean-square sense.
 Let $\s_X$ be the incremental variance of $X$ given by $\s_X^2(h)=\E[X(t+h)-X(t)]^2$ for $t,h\gs 0$.
 Define

 and